Breakaway (Space: 1999)

 "Breakaway" is the first episode of the first series of Space: 1999.
-The screenplay was written by George Bellak (with an uncredited rewrite by story consultant Christopher Penfold); the director was Lee H. Katzin.
-Previous titles include "Zero-G", "The Void Ahead" and "Turning Point".
+It was written by George Bellak (with an uncredited rewrite by story consultant Christopher Penfold) and directed by Lee H. Katzin.
+Working titles include "Zero-G", "The Void Ahead" and "Turning Point".
 The final shooting script is dated 22 November 1973.
-Live-action filming took place from 3 December 1973 to 11 January 1974 (with breaks for the holidays).
+Live-action filming took place from 3 December 1973 to 11 January 1974 (with breaks for Christmas and New Year).
 A three-day re-mount took place from 22 February 1974 to 26 February 1974.

+The episode was first shown in Australia, where it was first broadcast by CTC7 on 16 May 1975.
+In the UK, it first aired on 4 September 1975.

 Plot

 In September 1999, an Eagle Transporter lands at Nuclear Disposal Area 2, a storage facility on the Moon for Earth's radioactive waste.
 As machines offload the Eagle's cargo of lead drums, two technicians check for radiation leakage.
 One of them experiences a seizure, attacks the other, and dies from explosive decompression after being repelled by a laser barrier and breaking his helmet on the ground.
 Meanwhile, John Koenig is en route to the Moon to take up his appointment as commander of Moonbase Alpha.
 Commissioner Simmonds of the World Space Commission informs Koenig that the launch from the orbiting lunar Space Dock of a mission to Meta – a rogue planet passing through the outer Solar System, which scientists theorise may harbour intelligent life – must proceed despite a virus outbreak among the Meta Probe astronauts and other lunar personnel.

 Arriving at Alpha, Koenig learns from Professor Victor Bergman that the outbreak is a cover story for the deaths of nine workers at Nuclear Disposal Area 2, who succumbed to an unidentified neurological disease.
 Now two of the Meta crew have been left in a terminal vegetative state.
 Dr Helena Russell reveals that the astronauts' symptoms indicate radiation-induced cerebral cancer.
 However, there is no evidence of radiation exposure.
 Koenig and Bergman depart in an Eagle to carry out radiation checks on the Nuclear Disposal Areas, starting with the obsolete Area 1.
 When they move on to the much larger Area 2, their pilot develops signs of the disease and tries to smash an observation window, forcing Koenig to stun him with his laser sidearm.